 Participants can continue their treatment with Riluzole for the entire duration of the study.

 Amylyx is looking to enrol 600 participants worldwide.
-Currently, the study is active in the following European countries: the United Kingdom, Ireland, the Netherlands, Spain, Sweden, Italy, France and Poland.
+Currently, the study is active in the following European countries: the United Kingdom, Ireland, the Netherlands, Spain, Sweden, Italy, France, Poland, Belgium, Germany and Portugal.

-More information about the PHOENIX trial can be found here.
+More information about the PHOENIX trial can be found on the website of Amylyx and here.